 Here are the seven best hotel stocks to buy now:

 The first on our list of best hotel stocks is Marriott International (NYSE:MAR), the parent company for some of the industry’s most iconic premium hotel brands.
 Marriot is also home to one of the largest loyalty programs, which currently has over 140 million members.

 The global pandemic didn’t do much to curtail the company’s expansion plans, particularly as it relates to international markets.
-The company expects to see net room growth between 3.5% and 4% in 2022.
-This may be starting to show up in the company’s revenue, which hit $4.2 billion in its most recent quarter.
+The company expects to see revenue per available room grow between 2% and 4% in 2022 compared to 2019.
+This may be starting to show up in the company’s revenue, which hit $4.2 billion in the second quarter.
 That was just shy of pre-pandemic levels and the earnings picture is improving, as well.